wavesplatform/waves-lessons/lessons/EN/B. How the waves works/e. What is a smart account and setting account script/lesson.md

 With a regular account, you can send any transactions manually.
 The only verification completed automatically is checking that the transaction was indeed sent from this account.
 For example, sending money from one wallet to another.
-Auto-verification will check if this transaction was truly initiated by the account owner and if he has an available balance.
+Auto-verification will check if the account owner indeed initiated this transaction and if he has an available balance.

-A smart account is an account that has an add-on verifying that an issued transaction satisfied all conditions of the script.
+A smart account is an account that has an add-on verifying that an issued transaction satisfies all conditions of the script.
 For example, sending money from one wallet to another only if the account balance is not less than 20 WAVES.
 Therefore an account that contains a script that checks all outgoing transactions whether they meet all requirements or not is called a smart account.

-A smart account's script can contain one or many different functions (sets of rules).
+A smart account's script can contain one or many functions (sets of rules).
-Only in case that a transaction met the requirements of all the functions of the script, it can be permitted.
+Only if a transaction meets the requirements of all the functions of the script can it be permitted.
 The possible result of the smart account's script compilation can be:

 - **<u>Permitted transaction</u>**;
 - **<u>Declined transaction</u>**;
 - **<u>Error of compilation</u>**.

-There is also another type of account script, called [dApp]().
+Another type of account script is called [dApp]().
-A dApp works with incoming transactions, meanwhile, a smart account operates with outgoing transactions.
+A dApp works with incoming transactions, while a smart account operates with outgoing transactions.
 We will talk about dApps in the [next lesson]().

 Read more about [smart account](https://docs.waves.tech/en/building-apps/smart-contracts/what-is-smart-account).